schmouk/CppRandLib/README.md

 Normal distribution.

-mu is the mean, and sigma is the standard deviation.
+`mu` is the mean, and `sigma` is the standard deviation.
-mu can be any value, sigma must be greater than 0.0.
+`mu` can be any value, `sigma` must be greater than 0.0.
 See method gauss() for a faster equivalent.

 The Python version of this method uses Kinderman and Monahan method (reference: Kinderman, A.J.and Monahan, J.F., "Computer generation of random variables using the ratio of  uniform  deviates", ACM Trans.
 Math Software, 3, (1977), pp. 257 - 260).
 This method is slightlly slower than the gauss method.
-Furthermore, we've s lightly modified the original algorithm here to fulfill very special cases that might happen in very specific conditions.
+Furthermore, we've slightly modified the original algorithm here to fulfill very special cases that might happen in very specific conditions.
 This slows down also the running of **normalvariate()** in these very specific conditions.
 You should prefer then to use method  gauss() instead of this one.

 Important notice:  the implemented code is a translation from Python built-in library module [random.py](https://github.com/python/cpython/blob/3.11/Lib/random.py) into c++.